FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/bar_click_gap.png)

-> Depending on click gap, the degree of download is a few difference.
+> Depending on the click gap, the degree of download is a few difference.

 <br>